enkidevs/curriculum/zapier/introduction/what-is-zapier/integration.md

 ---
 ## Content

-As we have previously mentioned, you can use Zapier to connect many popular applications and create complicated logic.
+As we have previously mentioned, you can use Zapier to connect many popular applications and create complex logic.

-Other than the popular applications that you already know, Zapier provides integration possibilities for more than 1500 applications.
+Other than the popular applications that you might already know about, Zapier provides integration possibilities for more than 1500 applications.
 On the off-chance that your app is not included, you can still find a way to integrate it (possibly using another application as a bridge).

 If you need any more convincing, here are a couple of examples:
   1. Get email notifications for new Google Forms responses